udaytv/udaytv.github.io/README.md

 #### Play around with your local angular apps with all angular modules.

 Many times I found myself fumbling and wanted to see how things work isolated from the web application that I am working on.
 With Grunt's live reload and build in server I can now easily test/hack my individual components outside of the application.
+You can simply clone this [repository](https://github.com/dhval/ng-grunt) and get started in no time.

 Bower makes it possible to quickly assemble all required dependencies from their repositories.
 There might be better tools but these are most main stream in web development with answers to every setup questions on Stack overflow.
 So anyone can just fork this project and start in no time.